FahadKHAN-4/Image-Search/README.md

 ### 3.1 An example match between one query and 10 best matches obtained ###

-Here is an example of a Query and the matching results obtained:

     For Query 316.png:

 <img src="/data/Source_Results/316.jpg" alt="Query" width="auto" height="auto">